TMA-Cloud/TMA/README.md

 ## Contributing

+Contributions, issues, and feature requests are welcome!\
-Pull requests are welcome!
-Feel free to open issues for any bugs or feature requests.
+Feel free to open a pull request or create an issue.

 ## License